Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Yeah, just like that.

-[Steve and Carol share a knowin
+[Steve and Carol share a knowing